airtai/faststream/docs/docs/en/rabbit/examples/direct.md

 {!> docs_src/rabbit/subscription/direct.py [ln:33]!}
 ```

-Message `4` will be sent to `handler3`, because it is the only one listening to `exchange` using a queue with the routing key `test-q-2`
+Message `4` will be sent to `handler3` because it is the only one listening to the `exchange` using a queue with the routing key `test-q-2`.